Introduction

 }

-In case the enum is #[non_exhaustive], you may need to supply a needs_wildcard argument, like so: #[diplomat::enum_convert(my_library::SpeedSetting)].
+In case the enum is #[non_exhaustive], you may need to supply a needs_wildcard argument, like so: #[diplomat::enum_convert(my_library::SpeedSetting, needs_wildcard)].

 Structs containing boxes

 By default, structs cannot contain output-only types like Box<T>.
-This can be opted in to by using #[diplomat::out]
+This can be opted in to by using #[diplomat::out], which will have the additional effect of making the struct an output-only type.

 #![allow(unused)]